OpenMDAO/OpenMDAO-Procedures/website/website.rst

 as a Git repo in the form of a private repository at  ``https://github.com/OpenMDAO/wordpress``.
 This way, if another attack occurs, the hundreds of .php files that make up our Wordpress site can be restored with one ``git reset --hard HEAD`` (a dangerous command, as it discards all uncommitted changes.)

 The administrator should periodically check to make sure that no code injection has happened.
 How will you know?
 Well, if the website is offline with a 503 error, that's a big clue.
 If the website is up, you should still check once a week.

 1. Login to WebFaction via ssh to web39 and change directories to the ~/webapps/wp_test dir, where the repo lives.

-2. Do a ``git status`` to see if hundreds of files have changed-- this will be obvious--take a look at a changed file to be sure.
+2. Do a ``git status`` to see if hundreds of files have changed--this will be obvious--take a look at a changed file to be sure.

 3. If it has happened, we must do a ``git reset hard --HEAD`` to get things back to where they belong.
 This discards any changes that have been made since the last commit.

 4. After the reset, view the file that you just verified in step 2 had a code injection in it.
 Make sure that it now doesn't.
 Make sure that `git status` no longer shows hundreds of changed files.
 The website should still be up, or if it was down, it should come back up now.